 In addition to our experience in the banking, brokerage, insurance, and mutual fund industries, Keane provides communications solutions for the shareowners of thousands of publicly traded corporations.

 Likewise, our experts provide compliance consulting and other escheatment services to a vast range of industries and have the experience to deliver customized solutions to reduce escheatment in virtually any situation.
 Below are examples of how unclaimed property variations across industry impact clients differently and create distinct unclaimed property challenges and solution requirements.

 In addition to the rebate checks or prepaid gift card that are commonly offered with the purchase of a mobile phone or tablet, subscription refunds and credits are some of the most common forms of unclaimed property for mobile phone and internet service providers.
 Unclaimed rebates that are beyond their dormancy period must be reported to the individual state on an annual basis.
 Failure to comply may result in state-mandated penalties and interest, and could potentially lead to a full-blown audit or litigation.

 Given the traditionally high volume of utility refund checks and customer utility deposits, utility companies should place a high priority on monitoring the disbursements made for refunds and deposits.

 A proactive approach to reduce the unclaimed property risk in the utilities industry would be to ensure the consistent solicitation of customer addresses, especially a correct forwarding address upon account closure so whether the customer moves across the state or across the street, you’ll be able to property return refunds or deposits.

-A common risk in the current healthcare industry is the creation of credit balances by actions such as overpayments, misposted/unapplied payments, unused rebates, Medicare credits, wellness credits, and Health Savings Account (HSA) transfers.
+A common risk in the current healthcare industry is the accrual of credit balances by actions such as patient overpayments, misposted/unapplied payments, unused rebates, Medicare credits, wellness credits, and Health Savings Account (HSA) transfers.
 Although credit balances are often found in small amounts, the stakes are high.
 Most state escheat laws prohibit providers and other holders from taking credit balances into income.
 Failure to report credit balances on an annual basis may result in a multi-state audit and/or substantial fines and penalties.